 Please address each of the topics and questions outlined below.
-The document may not exceed 6 single-spaced pages, and must have a minimum 12 pt. font.

-- 1. Abstract (not to exceed 150 words) Describe the program you are proposing to implement.
-Discuss the types of activities you have selected, include the target population including the age range of youth you will be working with, Discuss the program's schedule and frequency of activities.
+- Abstract (not to exceed 150 words) Describe the program you are proposing to implement.
+Discuss the types of activities you have selected, include the target population including the age range of youth you will be working with.
+Discuss the program's schedule and frequency of activities.
 Does the program provide nutritious snack and/or meals, recreation and physical activity, time for homework completion with support?
 Discuss the program goals, the impact of the proposed program and the outcomes you hope to achieve.
-Lastly, list the total dollar amount of the request. - Provide a brief overview (not to exceed 1 page) of the history, nature and scope of work of the organization relating to the specific focus of the proposed project and its offerings.
+Lastly, list the total dollar amount of the request. - 2.
+Provide a brief overview of the history, nature, and scope of work of the organization relating to the specific focus of the proposed project and its offerings.
 Describe any experiences that demonstrate an ability to attain the objectives of the proposed program. - 3.
 What are the Performance Measures and Outcomes?
-How do your desired Performance Measures align with indicators for the Target Population on Page 6?
-How is your program sustainable?
+How do the desired Performance Measures align with Indicators for the Target Population on Page 7?
+How is the program sustainable?
 Outcomes are statements that describe measurable changes the program intends to bring about in the participants.
-(Performance Measures describe important steps that are expected to occur in order to achieve the intended outcomes, but are not outcomes in themselves.
-For example, the statement "100% of program staff will attend a professional development workshop" is not an outcome-oriented statement because it describes the process of program operation, not an intended change in the target population - 4.
-Describe how you will recruit and enroll students into your program.
-Using enrollment and attendance data that you collect, discuss your ability to attract and maintain strong program participation.
-Discuss your processes for including students of all abilities into your program.
+(Performance Measures describe important steps that are expected to occur in order to achieve the intended outcomes but are not outcomes in themselves.)
+For example, the statement "100% of program staff will attend a professional development workshop" is not an outcome-oriented statement because it describes the process of program operation, not an intended change in the target population. - 4.
+Describe how students will be recruited and enrolled into your program.
+Using enrollment and attendance data collected, discuss the program's ability to attract and maintain strong program participation.
+Discuss the processes for including students of all abilities into your program. - 5.
+How does the program engage youth, families and the community? - Select the skills that are aligned with the program's goals and outcomes for youth: [] Social Skills [] Academic Skills [] Career Skills [] 21st Century Skills (communication, collaboration, critical thinking) [] Youth Leadership [] Other (please explain)